rupeshtiwari/rupeshtiwari/README.md

 I found my team and myself finding difficulties on below things and I build tools/utilities & frameworks to solve them.

+- **Multi-monitor browser communication**: I worked on Fujifilm Medical project to show cardio etc. reports on Web application.
+That was challenging project I had to solve multi-monitor communication issue using JavaScript.
 - **Messaging Framework**: On Angular project by creating pub/sub library that helps to create loosely coupled modules in Angular.
 - **UI Composition problem**: We have many business services while assembling and authoring exams.
 It is challenging to create website that will have UI components from various services and communicate each other.
 I leaded the UI composition framework and implemented the solution both in client side (Angular framework) and in Server side ( C# Asp.net ).
 - **Migrating AngularJS to Angular**: Came up with strategy and used new Angular features to simplify while brining AngularJS to Angular framework.